 South Africa’s Social Development Minister Bathabile Dlamini with President Jacob Zuma.
 (GCIS)

 The social grants debacle in South Africa throws up a number of questions about the country’s state of politics, governance, leadership and democracy.

-Sassa, an agency of the Department of Social Development, is charged with the administration of grants.
-It originally told the court that it would take over the grant payments.
-It later admitted that it was not able to do so and would appoint a third party.
+Sassa, an agency of the Department of Social Development, is charged with the administration of grants. it was not able to do so and would appoint a third party.
 The political responsibility for the department lies with Social Development Minister Bathabile Dlamini.

 Three years ago Sassa indicated that it would have worked out an alternative arrangement within the time frame set by the court.
 But it is still not ready to take over the distribution of social grants.
 Ironically, as things stand, for the poor to get their grants in April the only option is CPS.

 This begs a number of questions: was Sassa’s undertaking just a bureaucratic machination, with the connivance of the country’s executive authority, to enervate the court’s structural interdict?
 Wasn’t all this orchestrated to undermine the judiciary and the constitution by trumping justifications for what is sheer incompetence on the part of the Department of Social Development and Sassa?
 Their argument is that the judiciary cannot appropriate an oversight function over the executive action as this is the purview of parliament.
 The principle of the separation of powers is invoked to supposedly enhance this argument.